Tell a joke to an Englishman, and he will understand it, but won't show it.

 - Warrant Officers in particular are often portrayed as ingenious improvisers who are great at fixing thing but have kleptomatic tendencies.

 - "Industrial" jokes.
 Russians mock their own often ineffective and military-centered industry, as well as questionable work discipline and widespread workplace theft.
-There is a recurring theme of the Cluster F-Bomb "language" that workers use — the extremely offensive but wonderfully versatile Russian Mat replacing all nouns, verbs, adjectives —, with the traditional joke being that when their new boss orders them to clean up their language, the whole factory grinds to a halt.
+There is a recurring theme of the Cluster F-Bomb "language" that workers use the extremely offensive but wonderfully versatile Russian Mat replacing all nouns, verbs, adjectives, etc. with the traditional joke being that when their new boss orders them to clean up their language, the whole factory grinds to a halt.
 At the same time, these often proliferate the (often founded) myth of Russians possessing a miraculous resourcefulness, enabling them to achieve stupefying results seemingly effortless, with zero resources and despite total disarray surrounding them (Russians have a special word for that bedlam-like irresponsible disarray, bardak (lit. whorehouse), which they like to use to describe the state of things in the Motherland).

 - Black humor.
 A very popular subgenre which makes fun of (and exaggerates) the more morbid aspects of Russian life, leading to a sometimes tilted perception of it by foreigners.
 These jokes frequently revolve around medicine (ill people and doctors), Chernobyl victims, and various disabilities.

-"Well, we are not there yet, either." (variation: "Doctor said - morgue, so morgue it is!")
+"Nurse, where're we going?""To the morgue.""But I am not dead yet!""Well, we are not there yet, either." (variation: "Doctor said - morgue, so morgue it is!")

 - Sometimes involves more-or-less religious material as well, since the Soviet regime tended to punish the free expression of both religion and black humor (and then people engaged in both anyway as soon as the humorless atheist officials' backs were turned).